Hey, so, when I open rustc in rust-analyzer, I get a bunch of entries in the "problem" section that I think come from running

 @nikomatsakis eh, unfortunately, I guess we lack the docs for this one in the repo itself.

-Actually, the best way to inspect what's available in the documentation is by hitting
+Actually, the best way to inspect what's available in the configs is by hitting

 (the non-cool) method is using the vscode settings UI